 Don't give up

-Once you’ve decided to do something, continue to do it.
+Once you've decided to do something, continue to do it.
 Solutions take time to work.
-Get support from your partner, a friend, another parent, your health visitor or your GP.
-It’s good to have someone to talk to about what you’re doing.
+Get support from your partner, a friend, another parent or your health visitor.
+It's good to have someone to talk to about what you're doing.

 Children need consistency.
-If you react to your child’s behaviour in one way one day and a different way the next, it’s confusing for them.
-It’s also important that everyone close to your child deals with the problem in the same way.
+If you react to your child's behaviour in one way one day and a different way the next, it's confusing for them.
+It's also important that everyone close to your child deals with their behaviour in the same way.

 Talk to your child

-Children don’t have to be able to talk to understand.
+Children don't have to be able to talk to understand.
 It can help if they understand why you want them to do something.
-For example, explain why you want them to hold your hand while crossing the road, or get into the buggy when it’s time to go home.
+For example, explain why you want them to hold your hand while crossing the road.

 Be positive about the good things

-When a child’s behaviour is difficult, the things they do well can be overlooked.
-Tell your child when you're pleased about something they’ve done.
-You can let your child know when they make you happy by giving them attention, a hug or a smile.
-There doesn’t have to be a reason.
-Let your child know you love him just for being himself.
+When a child's behaviour is difficult, the things they do well can be overlooked.
+Tell your child when you're pleased about something they've done.
+You can let your child know when you're pleased by giving them attention, a hug or a smile.

 Don't give your child a reward before they've done what they were asked to do.
 That's a bribe, not a reward.